axibase/atsd/installation/cloudera.md

 ### Generate `keytab` File for `axibase` Principal

-Create an `axibase` principal and generate a corresponding `keytab` on the Cloudera Manager server, or on the machine where KDC service is installed.
+Create an `axibase` principal and generate a corresponding `keytab` on the Cloudera Manager server, or on the server where KDC service is installed.

 Replace realm `HADOOP.AXIBASE.COM` with the actual value specified in the `/etc/krb5.conf` file on the Cloudera Manager server.